jerryhgladinet/docs/install/source/chapter06.rst

 .. note::

-    Assuming you have already setup DNS to point a DNS name to the CentreStack server and you also have an SSL certificate already for the DNS name.
+    Assuming that you have already setup your DNS to point to a DNS name connected to the CentreStack server and SSL certificate already purchased for the DNS name.
     If not, you can acquire a
     SSL certificate from your SSL vendor.